-ShareAction gratefully recognises the financial support of the KR Foundation and the IKEA Foundation towards the work that contributed to the research, writing and publication of this report.
+ShareAction gratefully recognises the financial support of the Stichting Foundation for International Law for the Environment, KR Foundation and the IKEA Foundation towards the work that contributed to the research, writing and publication of this report.
 The views expressed are those of ShareAction.